fredbi/wrappable-errors/README.md

 `Is(error) bool` and `As(interface{}) bool`.

 We build on top of this major improvement with a compatible error type.

+## Deprecation: moved to archive

+This work initially stemmed from the desire to `Wrap()` errors, not just string, into chains of errors, while still getting the improvements from `go1.13`.

+With the advent of `go1.20`, the standard library `errors` finally supports the equivalent functionality with `errors.Join()`.

 ## Usage